Vyral/base-template/_posts/2020-02-11-property-management-solutions-of-the-carolinas.md

 We have some exciting news for you today\!
 We’ve been leasing and managing properties for a long time, and now we’re ready to open it up to all our friends, family, and the public.

-If you’ve been considering renting out or investing in a property but you don’t want to manage it, we have your solution. **Property Management Solutions of the Carolinas is officially open\!** Also, during the month of February, we’re offering six months of property management services.&nbsp;
+If you’ve been considering renting out or investing in a property but you don’t want to manage it, we have your solution. **Property Management Solutions of the Carolinas is officially open\!** Also, during the month of February, we’re offering six months of free property management services.&nbsp;

 If you’re interested or have any questions, give us a call or send us an email.
 We would love to speak with you.